ybriffa/docs/pages/cloud/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-sg.md

 ![format disk](images/format-disk-04.png){.thumbnail}

-Select the options you want for the disk, then click `Next`{.action} to perform the format operation.
+Select the options you want for the disk then click `Next`{.action} to perform the format operation.

 ![format disk](images/format-disk-05.png){.thumbnail}

 Finally, click  `Finish`{.action} to finalise the operation.

 ![format disk](images/format-disk-06.png){.thumbnail}

-Once the disk is formatted, you can simply access it via File Explorer.
+Once the disk is formatted, you can simply access it from File Explorer.

 ## Go further